Blosc/blogsite/posts/new-treestore-blosc2.rst

 100 small arrays (around 10 MB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-i13900K-10M.png
-    :width: 50%
+    :width: 75%
     :align: center

 For the small arrays scenario, we can see that ``TreeStore`` is the fastest to create datasets (due to use of multi-threading), but it is slower than HDF5 and Zarr when reading datasets.
 The reason for this is two-fold: first, ``TreeStore`` is designed to work using multi-threading, so it must setup the necessary threads at the beginning of the read operation, which takes some time; second, ``TreeStore`` is using NDArray objects internally, which are using a double partitioning scheme (chunks and blocks) to store the data, which adds some overhead when reading small slices of data.
-Regarding the space used, ``TreeStore`` is the most efficient, very close to HDF5, and significantly more efficient than Zarr, which is using quite a lot of space.
+Regarding the space used, ``TreeStore`` is the most efficient, very close to HDF5, and significantly more efficient than Zarr.

 100 large arrays (around 1 GB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-i13900K-1G.png
-    :width: 50%
+    :width: 75%
     :align: center

-For the larger arrays scenario, ``TreeStore`` is again the fastest to create datasets, and it is also the fastest to read complete datasets.
-However, access time is still slower than HDF5 and Zarr when reading small slices of data.
-The space used is also the least, followed by HDF5, and Zarr is still the most inefficient in this regard.
+When handling larger arrays, ``TreeStore`` maintains its lead in creation and full-read performance.
+Although HDF5 and Zarr offer faster access to small data slices, ``TreeStore`` compensates by being the most storage-efficient format, followed by HDF5, with Zarr being the most space-intensive.

 Results for the Apple M4 Pro Mac mini
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~